-A perfect Medieval fortress and fascinating buildings inside, draw thousands of visitors every year.
+The Old City of Dubrovnik is a perfect Medieval fortress with fascinating buildings inside.
+It draws thousands of visitors every year.

 UNESCO’s World Heritage Centre’s short description of site no. 95: